ettoreh/github-actions-for-ci/README.md

 __Welcome to "GitHub Actions: Continuous Integration"! :wave:__

-**What is _underscore_continuous integration_underscore_?**: [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) can help you stick to your team’s quality standards by running tests and reporting the results on GitHub.
+**What is __continuous integration__?**: [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) can help you stick to your team’s quality standards by running tests and reporting the results on GitHub.
 CI tools run builds and tests, triggered by commits.
 The results post back to GitHub in the pull request.
 The goal is fewer issues in `main` and faster feedback as you work.

 ![An illustration split in two.
 On the left: illustration of how GitHub Actions terms are encapsulated.
 At the highest level: workflows and event triggers.
 Inside of workflows: jobs and definition of the build environment.
 Inside jobs: steps.
 Inside steps: a call to an action.
 On the right: the sequence: workflows, job, step, action.](https://user-images.githubusercontent.com/6351798/88589835-f5ce0900-d016-11ea-8c8a-0e7d7907c713.png)